floriandierickx/emission-budgets/README.md

   ```
   (see [line 299](https://github.com/floriandierickx/emission-budgets/blob/21ef1b909c20e65c9a22da714e19d46104c9270f/app.py#L299))

-- The **country-specific emission budget that can be used from 2016 onwards** (year of the Paris agreement).
+- The **country-specific emission budget that can be used from the start of 2016 onwards** (year of the Paris agreement).
 This value can be calculated from the data using (see [lines 288 to 293](https://github.com/floriandierickx/emission-budgets/blob/21ef1b909c20e65c9a22da714e19d46104c9270f/app.py#L288), based on the premise that the budget is distributed on an equal per capita basis at the start of 2016.
   ```python
   round(((carbon_budget + 80)  # carbon budget country
       * df_budget.loc[df_budget['country'] == selected_country,   'total_kton_CO2'].values.flatten().tolist()[0])